matez0/distributed-game-of-life/README.md

 In the first step, Game of Life processes will be represented by operating system processes.

+The iterations are triggered by interacting with one process and this process triggers the iteration of each neighbour by sending the border cells.
+A process is triggered to iterate when each neighbour sends its border cells to it.
+When a process receives border cells from one of its neighbours, it sends its own border cells to all neighbours once before each iteration.

 ## Testing

 Create the virtual environment: